-Your nose and throat swabs will be tested at one of the national Lighthouse laboratories, either at the National Biosample Centre, Milton Keynes or at Glasgow, using the standard test to find out if someone currently has COVID-19.
-The nose and throat swabs will be destroyed once the test is done.
+Your throat and nose swabs will be tested at one of the national Lighthouse laboratories, either at the National Biosample Centre, Milton Keynes, Glasgow, or Alderley Park, Liverpool, using the standard test to find out if someone currently has COVID-19.
+The throat and nose swabs will be destroyed once the test is done.

 Any blood samples will be tested by scientists at the University of Oxford.
 They will look for the levels of antibodies against COVID-19 using a newly developed research test.
-This test is currently in the process of getting regulatory approval - when it is approved, we will send you your results.
+This test is currently in the process of getting regulatory approval - we will still send you your results.
 However, it is very important to understand that we do not know yet what it means to have antibodies in the blood in terms of whether you can get COVID-19 again: that is one of the reasons that we are doing the research.
 We would like to keep any blood that is not used for the antibody test for future research, including for future tests related to COVID-19 that may be better.
-Your de-identified samples will be used mainly by researchers in the UK, but ethically approved research projects may take place in hospitals, universities, non-profit institutions or commercial laboratories worldwide.
-We will ask your permission for this - you do not have to agree to this to be part of the study.
+Your de-identified samples will be used mainly by researchers in the UK, but ethically approved research projects may take place in hospitals, universities, nonprofit institutions or commercial laboratories worldwide.
+We will ask your permission for this - you do not have to agree to this to be part of the survey.
 Your blood samples will either be used up or destroyed after 5 years.